 - Increase productivity in the workplace

-- Reduce stress; noise triggers anxiety one of the major causes of many health problems including the heart disease
+- Reduce stress; noise triggers anxiety, one of the major causes of many health problems, including heart disease.

 - Silence is golden